A generalization of Gabriel's Galois covering functors II: 2-categorical Cohen-Montgomery duality: Introduction

+\begin{thm} Let $G$ be a finite group of order $n$, $A$ an algebra with a $G$-action, and $B$ a $G$-graded algebra.
+Then we have isomorphisms

+\end{thm} In the above, $*$ and $\#$ stand for the skew group algebra construction and the smash product construction, respectively and $M_n(A)$ denotes the algebra of all $n\times n$ matrices over $A$.
+We can regard each algebra $A$ as a category with a single object, and then $M_n(A)$ can be regarded as a category with precisely $n$ objects that are isomorphic to each other, and $A$ and $M_n(A)$ are equivalent as categories.

-In \cite{Asa-cover} we have shown that the orbit category construction (\cite{Asa-cover,C-M,Ke}) and the smash product construction (\cite{C-M}) are inverse to each other.
-Namely, let $\mathcal{C}$ be a category with a $G$-action and $\mathcal{B}$ a $G$-graded category.
-Then a $G$-graded category $\mathcal{C}/G$, called the \emph{orbit category} of $\mathcal{C}$ by $G$, is constructed; a category $\mathcal{B}\#G$ with a free $G$-action, called the \emph{smash product} of $\mathcal{C}$ and $G$, is constructed; and there are a (weakly) $G$-equivariant equivalence $\mathcal{C}\to(\mathcal{C}/G)\#G$ and a degree-preserving equivalence $\mathcal{B}\to(\mathcal{B}\#G)/G$.
-This gives a full categorical generalization of Cohen-Montgomery duality (\cite{Co-Mo,Be-dual,Qu,C-M}).
+Already some attempts have been made to extend this theorem so that it satisfies the following requirements. \begin{enumerate} \item[(a)] Deal with an arbitrary group $G$; \item[(b)] Replace algebras by categories. \end{enumerate} For instance (a) was investigated in \cite{Be-dual}, \cite{Qu}, and (b) was examined in \cite{C-M}, \cite{Asa-cover}.
+To be more precise let $\calC$ be a category with a $G$-action and $\calB$ a $G$-graded category.
+Then a $G$-graded category $\mathcal{C}/G$, called the \emph{orbit category} of $\mathcal{C}$ by $G$ is constructed in \cite{Asa-cover,C-M,Ke} (this turns out to be also a generalization of the skew group algebra construction); and a category $\mathcal{B}\#G$ with a free $G$-action, called the \emph{smash product} of $\mathcal{C}$ and $G$ is constructed in \cite{C-M}; and in \cite{Asa-cover} we defined a (weakly) $G$-equivariant equivalence $\ep_{\calC} \colon \mathcal{C}\to(\mathcal{C}/G)\#G$ and a degree-preserving equivalence $\om_{\calB} \colon \mathcal{B}\to(\mathcal{B}\#G)/G$.
+This seems to give a full categorical generalization of Cohen-Montgomery duality.